 Shame corrodes the very part of us that believes we are capable of change.

-Yet, paramount to this discourse is the importance of early recognition and intervention.
+Yet, Crucial to this discourse is the importance of early recognition and intervention.
 The seeds of shame, often sown in childhood, can burgeon into overwhelming feelings of unworthiness in adulthood.
 Criticizing or shaming children, whether about their physical attributes, actions, or inherent capabilities, lays the foundation for enduring emotional wounds.